skylee03/clojask-website/content/md/posts/API.md

 #### aggregate

-Aggregate the grouped dataframes with some functions.
-The aggregation function will be applied to every columns registered in sequence.
+Aggregate the dataframe(s) by applying some functions.
+The aggregation function will be applied to every column registered in sequence.

 | Argument               | Type                           | Function                              | Remarks                                                      |
 | ---------------------- | ------------------------------ | ------------------------------------- | ------------------------------------------------------------ |